chrisdl/ask_osx_dotfile/README.md

-# OBS
+# DEPRECATED
- **I haven't updated this in a while and I can no longer condone using this project on your computer.
-I will remove this message when I get it up to date (probably in relation with the next OS X release)**
+ **I haven't updated this in a while and I can no longer condone using this project on your computer.**
-# /OBS

 # Nice OS X Settings